Phone:+86 18806715434

 When you place a microvia on a PCB, it is crucial to pay attention to the aspect ratio of the hole size, otherwise, it might be impossible to plate the board properly.

-What is the importance of Via of PCB?
+What Is the Importance of Via of PCB?

 If you have a simple circuit board, you may not need vias.
 But you need vias when you are dealing with a multi-layered board, as mentioned earlier.